And Then There's Ponzi, And Two Recent Imitators

 Bernie Madoff

 He was a legend on Wall Street.
-He was an icon, regarded by many as one of the smartest investment minds on The Street.
-He was the Vice Chairman of the NASD, head of the Regulatory Oversight Committee, a Member of the NASDAQ Board of Governors and on the Executive Committee of the NASDAQ OMX Group (whatever that is).
+He was an icon, regarded by many as one of the smartest investment minds on the Street.
+He was the vice chairman of the NASD, head of the Regulatory Oversight Committee, a member of the NASDAQ Board of Governors and on the Executive Committee of the NASDAQ OMX Group (whatever that is).
 Bernie Madoff was hauled away in cuffs by the FBI on December 12, 2008, for perpetrating a fraud on his elite investors for, well, roughly 17 years, stealing somewhere around $50 billion.
 Lawyer Irving Picard represented defrauded Madoff investors in both bankruptcy and SIPC.
 He has recovered more than $10 billion so far.

-Madoff sits in prison at “Camp Fluffy”, the Federal Correctional Complex in Butner, N.C. for the remainder of his life or 150 years, whichever comes first.
+Madoff sits in prison at "Camp Fluffy", the Federal Correctional Complex in Butner, N.C., for the remainder of his life or 150 years, whichever comes first.
 He has access to a computer, where he fires off emails, and to a kitchen.
 The prison yard features both a sweat lodge and a bocce court.

-His best friend is Carmine John Persico Jr., the former (we think) boss of the Colombo crime family known as “The Snake.”
+His best friend is Carmine John Persico Jr., the former (we think) boss of the Colombo crime family known as "The Snake".
 Snakes of a feather, I guess.
 Still, it is prison.

 Allen Stanford

-“Mini Madoff” Stanford (Inmate # 35017-183) owned Stanford Financial Group of Companies.
-On February 17, 2009, he was charged by the SEC with fraud and multiple violations of U.S. securities laws for alleged “massive ongoing fraud” involving $8 billion in fraudulent certificates of deposits.
-The SEC said that Stanford and his accomplices had operated a “massive Ponzi Scheme”, misappropriated billions of dollars of investors’ money and falsified the Stanford International Bank’s records to hide their fraud.
-“Stanford International Bank’s financial statements, including its investment income, were entirely fictional”, the SEC said.
+"Mini Madoff" Stanford (Inmate # 35017-183) owned Stanford Financial Group of Companies.
+On February 17, 2009, he was charged by the SEC with fraud and multiple violations of U.S. securities laws for alleged "massive ongoing fraud" involving $8 billion in fraudulent certificates of deposits.
+The SEC said that Stanford and his accomplices had operated a "massive Ponzi Scheme", misappropriated billions of dollars of investors' money, and falsified the Stanford International Bank's records to hide their fraud.
+"Stanford International Bank's financial statements, including its investment income, were entirely fictional", the SEC said.
 On June 18, 2009, as the FBI was raiding his headquarters, Allen Stanford was arrested while trying to flee the country.
 He had contacted a private jet owner and attempted to pay for a flight to Antigua with a credit card, but was refused because the company would accept only a wire transfer.
-Stripped of his knighthood, Stanford’s criminal trial awarded him 110 years.
+Stripped of his knighthood, Stanford's criminal trial awarded him 110 years.
 He is currently at high-security Coleman II federal prison in Sumterville, Florida.
-He recently stated, “I have nothing to apologize for, I have done nothing wrong.”
+He recently stated, "I have nothing to apologize for, I have done nothing wrong."
 I hope he likes the heat, because Dante is stoking another fire for him.

-Only about $75 Million has been recovered for investors.
+Only about $75 million has been recovered for investors.
 They need Irving Picard.

-Material copyright 2010, SOMEBODY ELSE'S MONEY by John Lohr and Ian Lohr, Isle Press.
+(Material copyright 2010, Somebody Else's Money by John Lohr and Ian Lohr, Isle Press.)

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.